India may take WTO action against EU over drug clinical trials: GVK

 The commerce department did not respond to a request for comment by Reuters.

-“There are some legal options, but we will see what comes out of these diplomatic talks and then we and the commerce ministry will decide on what to do,” Katipudi said.
-He added that European authorities will get back to the company, but haven’t said by when.
+“There are some legal options, but we will see what comes out of these diplomatic talks and then we and the commerce ministry will decide on what to do,” Kantipudi said.

-EMA’s press office did not immediately respond to a request for comment on Wednesday.
+In an email, EMA spokeswoman Rebecca Harding confirmed the meeting with the delegation of the Indian government regarding GVK Biosciences’ clinical trials, and said a “re-examination procedure” is ongoing and is expected to be finalised in May 2015.

 GVK Biosciences is the latest Indian firm to come under international scrutiny over quality issues.
 Several large Indian drugmakers have over the past two years faced U.S. and UK sanctions over issues ranging from data fabrication and manipulation, to sanitation.